History of Saskatoon: 20th century

 In 1906 Saskatoon became a city with a population of 4,500, which included the communities of Saskatoon, Riversdale, and Nutana.

-Following the formation of the Province of Saskatchewan September 1, 1905, premier Hon.
-Walter Scott focused on the creation of a provincial university and agricultural college.
+Following the formation of the Province of Saskatchewan September 1, 1905, Premier Walter Scott focused on the creation of a provincial university and agricultural college.
 Moose Jaw, Prince Albert, Saskatoon, Regina, Qu'Appelle, Indian Head and Battleford were all under consideration for this location.
 President Walter Murray and the Board of University Governors voted in favour of Saskatoon on April 7, 1907.

 1907 saw the completion of the Traffic Bridge, as well as the CPR Bridge and Grand Trunk Pacific GTP Railway Bridge.
 The geographical barrier: South Saskatchewan River between Nutana and West Saskatoon was overcome with the building of the Traffic Bridge, which opened in 1907.
 The physical barrier of the CNR rail yards isolated Riversdale and Saskatoon.
-Road underpasses below the rail line were built at 19th and 23rd Streets, and a wooden pedestrian overpass at 20th Street.
+Road underpasses below the railway were built at 19th and 23rd Streets, and a wooden pedestrian overpass at 20th Street.

-From 1920 to 1926 and from 1938 to 1942 Saskatoon used Single transferable vote (STV), a form of proportional representation, to elect its councillors.
+From 1920 to 1926 and from 1938 to 1942 Saskatoon used single transferable vote (STV), a form of proportional representation, to elect its councillors.
 Councillors were elected in one at-large district.
 Each voter cast just a single vote, using a ranked transferable ballot.

 Latter 20th century

-After World War I, the Dirty Thirties and Depression years saw migration away from bankrupt farms and towards a hope of employment in the cities.
-The socio-economic changes brought about by World War II and the industrial revolution saw a shift from rural life to urban living.
+After the First World War, the Dirty Thirties and Depression years saw migration away from bankrupt farms and towards a hope of employment in the cities.
+The socio-economic changes brought about by the Second World War and the industrial revolution saw a shift from rural life to urban living.
 Saskatoon was not only a centre for the British Commonwealth Air Training Plan during the 1940s, but also became a major regional distribution and service centre.
 Saskatoon experienced a severe shortage of residential dwellings between 1945 and 1960.

-During the 1960s, the CNR rail yards were relocated to Chappell Drive, making room for the Idylwyld Freeway and Midtown Plaza in the first Saskatoon Downtown revitalisation project.
+During the 1960s, the CN railway yards were relocated to Chappell Drive, making room for the Idylwyld Freeway and Midtown Plaza in the first Saskatoon Downtown revitalisation project.

 In 1906, the boundaries of Saskatoon were Clarence Avenue to the east, Taylor Street to the south, Avenue P to the west, and 33rd Street East to the north.
 This area is roughly the same as the core neighborhood suburban development area.
 These boundaries remained basically the same for approximately 40 years until Saskatoon reached financial stability during World War II.

-The following suburban development areas saw neighborhoods developed between 1940 and 1980: Nutana SDA on the east side; on the west side Confederation SDA and Lawson SDA.
+The following suburban development areas saw neighbourhoods developed between 1940 and 1980: Nutana SDA on the east side; on the west side Confederation SDA and Lawson SDA.